 A client list can also give new customers reassurance that you’ve worked in their industry before.
 They might see a name that they recognise, which gives them confidence that you’re already pretty well versed in their field.

-If you haven’t built up a client list yet don’t worry it’ll come!
+If you haven’t built up a client list yet don’t worry.
 Everyone has to start somewhere and get their feet off the ground.
-On that note, maybe you need some help getting your brand going?
-Maybe you’ve got some fantastic ideas but are unsure how to execute them.
+On that note, maybe you need some help with your branding?

-Whilst you will know exactly what you can offer customers and clients, they might not.
+Whilst you know exactly what you can offer customers and clients, they might not.

 By listing out the services and products available, you can give people an insight into your business.
 They can choose which services/ products meet their needs and might even be drawn to things that they had not yet considered.

 Perhaps you work in the healthcare industry but also offer aesthetic treatments.
 If you don’t list these out in your marketing pack then no one will know that they exist and you could be missing out on a huge proportion of the market.

 Make sure you run through each and every part of your business to communicate your full product offering.
 Although this sounds like a drab and dreary list, it doesn’t need to be.

 Make sure you include images, videos, statistics, and explanations about how your product or service can help.